 Power/Legitimacy and Urgency Model:

-The stakeholder model below from Mitchell, Agle and Wood demonstrates the stakeholders’ behaviour.
-Mitchell, Agle and Wood defined three characteristics:
+The stakeholder model below from Mitchell, Agle and Wood demonstrates stakeholders’ behaviour based on three characteristics:

 - Power – to influence the organisation

-- Legitimacy – of the relationship and actions with the organization in terms of desirability, properness or appropriateness.
+- Legitimacy – of the relationship and actions with the organisation in terms of desirability, properness or appropriateness.

-- Urgency – of the requirements being set for the organisation.
-In terms of criticality, time-sensitivity for the stakeholder
+- Urgency – of the requirements being set for the organisation in terms of criticality and time-sensitivity

-It is good to know who your supporters are but it also worthwhile knowing who isn’t a supporter.
-This stakeholder map from Anderson, Bryson and Crosby gives you an overview of your supporters and opponents and the power they wield within the organisation.
+As well as knowing who your supporters are it’s also worthwhile knowing who could cause you problems.
+This tool from Anderson, Bryson and Crosby gives you an overview of your supporters and opponents and the power they wield within the organisation.

-This diagram below created by Glenn Hughes illustrates the relationship with the stakeholders (here displayed as the client) and gives feelings how the stakeholder thinks about the product/service/project/change.
+This mapping tool, created by Glenn Hughes, is a great way of mapping out the strength of the relationship you have with all stakeholders (here displayed as clients) their importance and also what each stakeholder thinks about the product/service/project/change.

 - Lines – indicate the relationship (solid = strong, dotted = weak, none = none)

-Once your stakeholders (opponents and supporters) have been identified and the information is analysed and mapped in ways that provide you with a clear picture of the stakeholder landscape, you’ll need a stakeholder strategy.
+Once you have identified your stakeholders (opponents and supporters) and analysed and mapped them so you have a clear picture of the stakeholder landscape, you’ll need a stakeholder strategy.
 Your strategy at a minimum should include:

-- Stakeholders that need to be addressed and the ways to approach them.
+- Stakeholders that you need to work on, or win over, and the best ways to approach them.

-Find common good and structure a winning argument around this.
+- Find common good (what will benefit everyone) and structure a winning argument around this.